G. Matthew Fricke

 Facebook: https://facebook.com/gmfricke

-Google scholar profile: https://scholar.google.com/citations?user=hdPxTWwAAAAJ&hl=en
+Google Scholar: https://scholar.google.com/citations?user=hdPxTWwAAAAJ&hl=en

-Linkedin: https://www.linkedin.com/in/gmfricke/
+LinkedIn: https://www.linkedin.com/in/gmfricke/

 PGP Key